adr1enbe4udou1n/blog/content/posts/12-build-your-own-kubernetes-cluster-part-3/index.md

 ## 2nd Terraform project

-For this part let's create a new Terraform project that will be dedicated to Kubernetes infrastructure provisioning.
+For this part let's create a new Terraform project (`demo-kube-k3s` here) that will be dedicated to Kubernetes infrastructure provisioning.
 Start from scratch with a new empty folder and the following `main.tf` file then `terraform init`.

 {{< highlight host="demo-kube-k3s" file="main.tf" >}}